James B. Richardson --

 Sumter District, South Carolina and died in July 1859 in an "insane asylum" in

-Jackson, East Feliciana Parish, Louisiana.
+Jackson, West Feliciana Parish, Louisiana.
 I have not determined his date

 of death -- my mother, Annie Lee Richardson Schlatter, had information